FAIRplus/the-fair-cookbook/content/recipes/findability/zenodo-deposition_matched.md

 ```
 ````

-* **Reserve a Digital Object Identifier (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=identifier_schema)(URL_TO_INSERT_RECORD https://www.doi.org)**: This is a service provided natively by the Zenodo(URL_TO_INSERT_RECORD https://www.zenodo.org)(URL_TO_INSERT_RECORD https://www.zenodo.org) service, by virtue of its integration with Datacite services.
+* **Reserve a Digital Object Identifier (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=identifier_schema) (URL_TO_INSERT_RECORD https://www.doi.org)**: This is a service provided natively by the Zenodo(URL_TO_INSERT_RECORD https://www.zenodo.org)(URL_TO_INSERT_RECORD https://www.zenodo.org) service, by virtue of its integration with Datacite services.
 This is quite an important point as it means the Zenodo(URL_TO_INSERT_RECORD https://www.zenodo.org)(URL_TO_INSERT_RECORD https://www.zenodo.org) submission can be cited.
-However, remember to carefully review all the data entered in the form as once a doi has been minted, the associated informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)ion **can not be changed without creating a new version of the arch(URL_TO_INSERT_RECORD https://arch.library.northwestern.edu/)ive and therefore minting a new doi**
+However, remember to carefully review all the data entered in the form as once a doi has been minted, the associated informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) ion **can not be changed without creating a new version of the arch(URL_TO_INSERT_RECORD https://arch.library.northwestern.edu/)ive and therefore minting a new doi**

 * 'Keywords' can be added to tag the submission.
 These are free text and no controlled terminology (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=terminology_artefact)  can be used in the interface at the moment.

 <!-- <img src="/images/9Bp91gX.png" alt="drawing" style="width:700px;" border="1px solid black" align="top" /> -->